Current Housing Efforts

 A local preference policy prioritizes people who live or work in the local community for new affordable housing opportunities.

 The City commissioned a Live/Work Policy study in 2022 to support a local preference policy and ensure the City’s policy will not violate fair housing law.
 The study showed that lower-income Newark households are subject to displacement pressures.
 The study also showed that the adoption of a local preference policy would not have a disparate impact in terms of denying housing opportunities to particular protected classes of residents or workers.
+A copy of the study is available here.

 For more information, please contact housing@newarkca.gov